networkoptix/nx_open/vms/server/nx_metadata_sdk/files/readme.md

 derived from `class nx::sdk::IPlugin` (`src/nx/sdk/i_plugin.h`).
 This base interface also defines the name and the prototype of the entry point function.

-ATTENTION: If you consider linking your Plugin to any dynamic libraries, including the ones from the OS, and the C++ standard library, consult [src/nx/sdk/dynamic_libraries.md](@ref md_src_nx_sdk_dynamic_libraries) to avoid potential crashes.
+ATTENTION: If you consider linking your plugin to any dynamic libraries, including the ones from the OS, and the C++ standard library, consult [src/nx/sdk/dynamic_libraries.md](@ref md_src_nx_sdk_dynamic_libraries) to avoid potential crashes.